 Gracias!
 Dankeschon!
-In any language, these ideas will help you express your gratitude to volunteers'
+In any language, these ideas will help you say thank you and express your gratitude to volunteers’ hearts!

 “Thanks” is such a simple word, and it comes in many forms — some quick and easy, others more time-consuming and crazy.
 You’ll never run out of thank yous with almost 100 ways to say it.

 1. Write three to five quick thank you notes each week.